 This guide will give you all the instructions you need to keep a Dieffenbachia plant thriving.
 We will look at a number of concerns you may have such as the requirement of the soil, water level, temperature and propagation.
 We will also look at potential signs that can stop your houseplant from wilting.
 Have any questions about your new tropical houseplant?
 Don’t worry.
 We have a section for that too.

-- 1 DIEFFENBACHIA PLANT CARE SHEET
+- 1 DIEFFENBACHIA PLANT CARE BASICS

 - 2 WATERING YOUR DUMB CANE PLANT THE RIGHT WAY